ONBOARD – DEVELOPMENT OF TECHNICAL PROFILES AND TRAINING CURRICULUM FOR THE PORTS AND LOGISTICS’ SECTOR

 Clusters of maritime sector

-Promoting their engagement in initiatives to guarantee a match between labour market needs and offer.
+Promoting their engagement in initiatives to guarantee a match between labour market needs & offer

 Onboard consortium gathers six organizations coming from three European countries representing different organisations and institutions.